 Last year I was deep in the midst of that change with two children graduating.
 Meanwhile we were planning to move across the country and my husband was spending much of his time working a couple of thousand miles from home.
 I was cleaning out our house and trying to help my friends plan a graduation party for our boys who had been great friends since elementary school.

 What a difference a year can make!
 Last year was a whirlwind and I found little time for recording the journey while I was caught up in it.
 Thankfully I have pictures!
-Looking back through my camera roll from last year I am reminded of how wonderfully talented my friends (including Carolyn over at Carolyn Smith Designs) are and what a great job they did in planning, organizing and pulling off a graduation party that was a fun and enriching experience for all involved.
+Looking back through my camera roll from last year I am reminded of how wonderfully talented my friends are and what a great job they did in planning, organizing and pulling off a graduation party that was a fun and enriching experience for all involved.

 One of our biggest challenges was finding a space appropriate to the event.
 Feeling the party would be too large and parking too scarce at any of our houses, we needed a rental space and we wanted it to be close to home.
 When plans to host the celebration at a favorite restaurant fell through we scrambled for an alternate location.